langep/ShootRoom/README.md

 E - Throw down space grenade to generate a lot of space

 ## Note on WebGL
 Unfortunately, we got WebGL only to work in Firefox.
 Chrome had broken keyboard input.
+Get the build for your platform from `Builds/`.